 INTERNAL TABLES in Hive and Impala and it creates

-EXTERNAL TABLES in Presto and Spark.
+EXTERNAL TABLES in Presto, Spark and Databricks.

 If you want to execute IDU queries in a table created with the